cylondata/twister2/docs/docs/examples/tset/tset_communication.md

 <!--END_DOCUSAURUS_CODE_TABS-->

+TSet API has many more communication operations similar to reduce().
 More information on TSet API can be found in [TSet Docs](https://twister2.org/docs/concepts/tset_api).

 ## Running this example